 is the area’s go-to gourmet burger

 joint.
-The airy, industrial space houses a restaurant, bar and café and is packed on Saturdays with brunchers and long lunchers.
-Pop by for sustainable and organic burgers and don’t miss the tandoori chicken version with yoghurt and crushed avocado.
+The airy, industrial space houses a restaurant, bar and café and is packed on Saturdays with brunchers and long-lunchers.
+Pop by for sustainable and organic burgers, and don’t miss the tandoori chicken version with yoghurt and crushed avocado.

-Union Street Café
+Cook up your own feast at Union Street Café

-Restaurant, Italian, Vegetarian, none
+Restaurant, Italian, Vegetarian, Mediterranean, $$$

 Gastropub, British, Vegetarian, $$$